A college ESA letter is official documentation from a licensed mental-health professional.

 Avoiding these mistakes helps ensure smooth approval.

 Students often gain emotional stability when living with an ESA.
-Benefits of ESA include:
+Research shows specific advantages that directly impact academic success and daily functioning.

-These advantages help students stay focused and engaged in their academic life.
+These advantages help students stay focused and engaged in their academic life while maintaining emotional balance during challenging semesters.

 In summary, a college ESA letter is the key tool that allows students to live with emotional support animals in campus housing.
 It provides legal support, emotional comfort, and a practical way to manage mental health challenges during academic life.